ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

 ### Next Steps

-- Read chapters 10 and 11 of *Programming and Mathematical Thinking*
+- Read chapter 10 (Sections 10.1 and 10.2) and chapter 11 of *Programming and Mathematical Thinking*
 - Check out the [course slides](/slides/discrete-structures/object-oriented/) for a detailed investigation of these chapters!
 - Go to the `discrete-structures/object-oriented/` directory on [Proactive Programmers Live](https://proactiveprogrammers.com/live/) and investigate all of the Python programs!